fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 ![CIFAR-10 Scaling Performance](code/cifar10_scaling_performance.png)

-With CIFAR-10, we observe excellent scaling performance.
-Training time decreases from 73 seconds with 1 GPU to just 18.2 seconds with 8 GPUs, achieving a **4.01× speedup**.
-This is significantly better than the FashionMNIST results and demonstrates near-linear scaling.
-The improvement comes from the larger computation workload per epoch, which means the time spent on gradient synchronization becomes a smaller fraction of the total training time.
-With 20 epochs, the communication overhead is also amortized across more training steps, further improving efficiency.
-The larger batch size and more complex model better utilize multiple GPUs, with each GPU having sufficient computation work between communication steps to maximize parallel efficiency.
+Training time drops from 73 seconds to 18.2 seconds with 8 GPUs, achieving a **4.01× speedup**—better than the FashionMNIST results.
+The larger computation workload per epoch means gradient synchronization takes a smaller fraction of total time.
+With 20 epochs, communication overhead is amortized across more training steps.
+Each GPU has enough computation work between communication steps to maximize parallel efficiency.

-The 4.01× speedup with 8 GPUs shows that distributed training scales effectively for larger workloads.
-As the computation per step increases, the relative cost of communication decreases, leading to better scaling efficiency.
-This is why distributed training is essential for large-scale model training where single-GPU training would take days or weeks.
-For larger models with billions of parameters, distributed training scales even more effectively, with speedups approaching linear scaling as computation dominates the training time.
+This demonstrates why distributed training is essential for large-scale model training.
+As computation per step increases, the relative cost of communication decreases, leading to better scaling efficiency.
+For models with billions of parameters, distributed training scales even more effectively, with speedups approaching linear scaling as computation dominates the training time.

 ---